Calistamart/confiacte/README.md

-# BL Notaires Toulouse - React Application
+# ConfiActe Notaires - React Application

-This project is a React-based web application for the BL Notaires Toulouse website.
-It recreates the original WordPress-based site in React, ensuring a more modern, responsive, and maintainable codebase.
+This project is a React-based web application for the ConfiActe Notaires website.
+It is developped in React, ensuring a modern, responsive, and maintainable codebase.

 ## Project Structure